whynoodle/homelab-diagram/README.md

 ### Notice (Applicable for both Windows 10 and 11):

-1. You can NOT dele
+1. You can NOT delete the Windows Subsystem For Android™ installation folder.
+   What `Add-AppxPackage -Register .\AppxManifest.xml` does is to register an appx package with some existing unp